Characters belonging to the sequel series of Queen's Blade

 - Onee-sama: Her followers normally address her as a such, including people like Sigui, who is older than Annelotte!

-- Only One Name: Averted.
-Just like Leina, her full name is Annelotte Kreuz, and unlike Leina, she doesn't have qualms to call herself as such when the need arises.
+- Only One Name: One of the few characters in the series to avert this.
+Her full name is Annelotte Kreuz, and unlike Leina, she doesn't have qualms to call herself as such when the need arises.

 - Paper-Thin Disguise: She was raised as a boy, but she is too obviously feminine to convincingly pull this off, even when she's dressing in civilian clothes, at least for the viewers.
 In-universe, many people, like Huit, address her as a male and even Luna-Luna gropes her in order to check.